 In fall, a bit of cubed butternut squash or sweet potato would add a nice twist.
 Or in the spring, why not try fresh peas or artichoke hearts in the mix?

-Once you have the base of protein-packed tofu, flavorful aromatics and hearty potatoes, it's time to add that cheesiness everyone expects from a good quiche.
+Once you have the base of protein-packed tofu and hearty potatoes, it's time to add that cheesiness everyone expects from a good quiche.

 To get our vegan tomato quiche extra cheesy, we started with nutritional yeast.
 This is every vegan's best friend.
 It's not only high in B vitamins, which may be low in a diet that doesn't include animal products.
 It also has such a savory, cheese-like taste.

 We also added a bit of vegan shredded cheese, and finally, a bit of Dijon mustard rounds out the flavors while also giving that nice eggy yellow color.